Prostate cancer affects 1 in every 8 men

 Prostate cancer is the most common cancer in men except for skin cancer and the warning signs of the disease can be confused with other conditions.
 It is also the second-leading cause of cancer-related death in men, after lung cancer.

 The good news is that prostate cancer is also one of the most treatable types of cancer, and the death rates are declining due to early detection and improved treatments.

 Don't become a statistic!
-If you are a male, over 55 years old, and haven't had a prostate screening this year, talk to your primary care provider, or call Lakeland Urology at 269.983.3455 and schedule one today.
+If you are a male, over 50 years old, and haven't had a prostate screening this year, talk to your primary care provider today.

 If you don't currently have a primary care provider, click here to find one that's right for you.

 Click the contact us button below, let us know what we can help you with, and one of our team members will reach out and connect with you.

 Some men are at greater risk for prostate cancer.
 Those who are older are more likely to be diagnosed with the disease.
 Prostate cancer is rare in men younger than 40 years old but once they reach 50, the risk increases.

 Black men are more likely than men of other races to be diagnosed with prostate cancer, have the condition at a younger age, and die from the disease.

 Genetics may also play a role in why some men develop prostate cancer.
 Men whose father or brother have the disease are more than twice as likely to also be diagnosed.
 The risk increases if several family members are affected and if these men were diagnosed at a younger age.